pavit14/Clustering-based-on-World-Indicators/README.md

 # Clustering-based-on-World-Indicators
-This project aims to cluster countries based on their socio-economic indicators using K-means clustering algorithm.
-The project uses the data from the World Bank Indicators dataset to perform clustering.
-The dataset contains a variety of socio-economic indicators for countries around the world.
+This project aims to cluster countries based on their socio-economic indicators using the K-means clustering algorithm.
+The analysis is performed on a real-life World Bank Indicators dataset, which contains a variety of socio-economic indicators for countries around the world.

+Understanding the socio-economic development of countries is crucial for making informed decisions in fields such as international development and global economics.
+This project aims to provide valuable insights into country clustering based on their socio-economic indicators using data-driven methods.

-<a href='https://databank.worldbank.org/source/world-development-indicators'> Dataset </a>
+### <a href='https://databank.worldbank.org/source/world-development-indicators'> Dataset </a>

 ## Features